ChatGPT: The 5 Most Important Caveats

 1. ChatGPT is programmed to avoid certain kinds of content

 Specifically, ChatGPT is programmed to not generate text on the topics of graphic violence, explicit sex, and potentially harmful content such as instructions on how to build an explosive device.
 On the whole, this is unquestionably a good thing that serves as a bit of a safeguard for brand integrity.
-But marketers should be aware that a) it may not cover every potentially harmful scenario; b) it may include some edge cases that affect industries like CBD, gaming, and pharma.

 2. ChatGPT isn’t up on current events

-My understanding is that, as of March 2023, ChatGPT is only working with information as recent as 2021.
+As of March 2023, ChatGPT is only working with information as recent as 2021.
 If your content needs to be up-to-date and fresh, then ChatGPT in its current form may not be useful.
 It’s likely that ChatGPT will get better at consuming current data in the near future, so keep an eye on this.

 3. ChatGPT has built-in biases